ncsu-landscape-dynamics/GRASS_FUTURES/README.md

     g.extension r.sample.category
     g.extension r.object.geometry

-To run r.futures.potential, you also need R (>= 3.5.0) and R packages MuMIn, lme4, optparse.
+To run r.futures.potential, you also need R (>= 3.5.0) and R packages MuMIn, lme4, optparse, snow.
 Once you install R, run in R:

-    install.packages(c("MuMIn", "lme4", "optparse"))
+    install.packages(c("MuMIn", "lme4", "optparse", "snow"))

 Optionally, install SciPy to be used for certain parameters in r.futures.demand: